 The 932nd Airlift Wing (AW) is an Air Force Reserve Command unit of 1300 reservists located at Scott Air Force Base, Illinois.
 Designated "The Gateway Wing" because of its short drive to the Gateway Arch on the Mississippi riverfront in St. Louis, the 932nd AW is the only Air Force Reserve Command flying unit in Illinois.
 Approximately 663 reservists live within a 50 mile radius of the base, coming in to train from both sides of the river.

 Unit Designation: 932nd Airlift Wing, Scott Air Force Base, Illinois

 Mission: The 932nd Airlift Wing is assigned as a tenant unit at Scott Air Force Base, Illinois.
-Its mission is to "Provide unrivaled, mission-ready citizen Airmen."
+Its mission is to "Generate unrivaled, mission-ready Citizen Airmen."
 This includes providing first-class, worldwide, safe and reliable airlift for distinguished visitors and their staffs.
 It also means equipping, training and organizing a ready force of citizen airmen to support and maintain all facets of air base operations involving infrastructure and security.
 In addition, the wing provides worldwide medical services to the warfighter from the front line to Continental United States fixed medical treatment facilities.

 Parent Unit: 22nd Air Force, Dobbins Air Reserve Base, Georgia